maelfabien/maelfabien.github.io/_posts/2019-3-5-inception.md

 output = Dense(nClasses, activation='softmax')(dense_3)
 ```

-This quite simple architecture leads to 83'760'487 trainable parameters !
+This quite simple architecture leads to 83'760'487 trainable parameters!
 Of course, one can even go deeper by addition layers connected to the `mid_1` layer.

 We can build the model :